mapterhorn/mapterhorn/pipelines/README.md

 ## Downsampling

 The downsampling pipeline creates overviews from the aggregated PMTiles file which contain only data at the local maxzoom.
-The pipeline has again two parts: **covering** to plan the work, and **create** to execute the work.
+The pipeline has again two parts: **covering** to plan the work, and **run** to execute the work.

 In **covering**, we iterate over zoom levels starting with the highest and going lower down to zero.
 For a given zoom, we read all aggregation item extents and all previously produced downsampling extents, and simplify them again up to a total downsampling tile width of 64 * 512 = 32768 pixels.
 For each parent downsampling item we write which children are involved into a file at `aggregation-store/{aggregation_id}/{z}-{x}-{y}-{child_z}-downsampling.csv`.